 John Smalley holds MA and MFA degrees from the University of Iowa.
-As Head of Visual Arts at TASIS The American School in England since 1987, he has led an innovative program aimed at integrating studio art and art history.
+As Head of Visual Arts at TASIS The American School in England from 1987 - 2018, he led an innovative program aimed at integrating studio art and art history.
 A practicing draftsman, painter and printmaker with an international exhibition record, he brings in-depth knowledge of figure drawing, perspective, architecture and landscape painting to the program.
 Mr. Smalley has inspired many TASIS graduates to pursue post-secondary degrees in studio art and art history.
-He is the Directory of the Fleming Gallery and oversees the successful visiting artist program at TASIS England.
+He was the Director of the Fleming Gallery and oversaw the successful visiting artist program at TASIS England.

 Fernando Gonzalez earned a BA in Visual Studies from Harvard University and studied architecture at the Harvard Graduate School of Design.
 He taught photography, art and architecture at Phillips Academy and at The American School in Switzerland (TASIS) , where he served as Chairman of the Art Department.
 He has been Administrative Director of the TASIS Schools and Summer Programs in Europe and has directed summer programs and led student trips throughout Europe for the past 40 years.
 He has overseen TASIS campus development projects in England, Switzerland, France and Greece and in 2002, he co-founded the TASIS School in Puerto Rico.
 His love of vernacular architecture has led to his restoration of Les Tapies over the past 40 years.